airtai/faststream/README.md

 - joining our [Discord server](https://discord.gg/CJWmYpyFbc)

-Your support helps us to stay in touch with you and encourages us to continue developing and improving the library.
+Your support helps us to stay in touch with you and encourages us to continue developing and improving the framework.
 Thank you for your support!

 ---